vorce/lasso/README.md

 ### Admin area

-There is a minimal admin page where you can see some stats about current lassos on [/admin](http://localhost:4000/admin).
+There's a Phoenix Live Dashboard available on [/admin](http://localhost:4000/admin).
 This page is protected by basic auth, the credentials can be configured in `config.exs`.
 By default the password is read from the environment variable `ADMIN_PASSWORD`.

 ## Building a release